What Would Happen if Everyone Took 1 Hit of LSD?

 Amidst the distractions of 21st-century life, it has become nigh impossible to listen to our internal needs and desires.
 As such, humanity is left with a gaping black-hole of purpose, often filled in by unnecessary consumption.

 Consumption distracts.
 And through mediums of constant distraction – shopping, social media, unfulfilling work

-– people avoid asking the most challenging questions they will ever ask of themselves:
+– people avoid asking the most challenging questions they will ever ask themselves:

 Questions like: “What is my purpose?
-Where and how will I find fulfillment?
+Where and how will I find fulfilment?
 What is my bliss?”

 Taking LSD, or any psychedelic for that matter is an excellent chance to look inside and grapple with such questions.

 By facing these issues directly, other ‘truths’ become evident.